Destination Development Strategy

 Hangzhou has consistently maintained its rankings within the Top 3 leaderboard, after Beijing and Shanghai, in ICCA’s annual rankings for the number of international association meetings hosted.
 As a result of hosting the 2016 G20 Summit, the city’s meetings infrastructure was vastly enhanced.

-His convention centre consulting experience includes market feasibility, demand analysis, facility scoping, design review, site review, and operational consultation for convention centre developments in Nigeria, Oman, Malaysia, Mexico and Australia.
-He also served on the London International Convention Centre Commission which developed recommendations on a proposed new convention centre for London, United Kingdom.
+Previously Gary was the CEO of Convention and Visitor Bureaus in Melbourne (Australia), Albuquerque (New Mexico, USA) and Portland (Oregon, USA.)
+He also served as Vice President for the Boston (Massachusetts, USA) bureau.
+His convention centre consulting experience includes market feasibility, demand analysis, facility scoping, design review, site review and operational consultation for convention centre developments.
+He also served on the London International Convention Centre Commission.

-Mike served as General Manager Sales for the Melbourne Convention & Visitors Bureau.
+Mike served as General Manager Sales & Marketing for the Melbourne Convention & Visitors Bureau.
+During his tenure, he was involved in the National Business Events economic impact study and Melbourne Delegate Expenditure survey in collaboration with a university and research company.
 He also worked in senior marketing roles with Tourism Australia helping establish their presence in the Asia market and overseeing travel trade development in the United Kingdom and Ireland.
-He was also instrumental in the development of the AIME tradeshow and the world’s first BestCities Global Alliance.
-Mike is also a past National President of Meetings and Events of Australia and was ranked as one of the most influential people in the Australian business events industry by mice.net.Email Mike Williams
+Mike was instrumental in the development of AIME, the largest MICE tradeshow in the Asia Pacific and the world’s first BestCities Global Alliance which includes Singapore as a partner.
+Mike is also a past Victorian State Chair and National President of Meetings and Events of Australia (MEA).Email Mike Williams

 Jane Vong Holmes - Senior Manager – Asia